evassilyev/chgk-telebot/README.md

 # chgk-telebot
 Telegram bot for "What?
 Where?
-When?" gaming.
+When?" game.

 [Телеграм бот для игры в "Что? Где? Когда?"](https://github.com/evassilyev/chgk-telebot#%D0%91%D0%BE%D1%82-%D0%B4%D0%BB%D1%8F-%D0%B8%D0%B3%D1%80%D1%8B-%D0%B2-%D0%A7%D1%82%D0%BE-%D0%93%D0%B4%D0%B5-%D0%9A%D0%BE%D0%B3%D0%B4%D0%B0)

 ### Description

 The bot lets you to play "What?
 Where?
 When?" in the group Telegram chat in a text mode.
-It downloads the set of the questions from [the questions database](https://db.chgk.info) and shows you them one by one hiding answers until your request or a timer finish.
+It downloads the set of questions from [the questions database](https://db.chgk.info) and shows them to you one by one hiding answers until your request or until the time is over.
-You can configure the timer duration and the number of the questions in the set.
-All management and configuration provides by text commands in the Telegram chat.
+You can configure the timer duration and the number of questions in the set.
+The whole interaction and configuration process is carried out via text commands in the Telegram chat.

 ### Installation

-1. [Create your telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) or use already created if you have it.
-Create the group chat for gaming and add your bot there.
+1. [Create your telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) or use the one you already have.
+   Create a group chat for gaming and add your bot there.
    You need to know the token of your bot and the group chat ID.
+   You can get the token by @BotFather (You have already used it while creating your bot).
-   You can get the token by @BotFather.
-The chat ID you can get by using follow link: `https://api.telegram.org/bot*YourBOTToken*/getUpdates`.
+   You can get the chat ID by following the link: `https://api.telegram.org/bot*YourBOTToken*/getUpdates`, where you need to change the _YourBOTToken_ to the token of your bot beforehands.
    In the JSON responce you will find the ID of the group chat.
 Usually it is a negative integer number.
 1. Prepare the configuration file.
 Download _config.example.json_, rename it to _config.json_.
 Then, write your bot's token (in the double quotes) and the chat ID (just like a number) there.
 1. Download the executable file from the _Builds/v1.0/_ folder and place it in the same directory with the configuration file _config.json_.
 1. Just run it as a console application.
 You can set the path to configuration file using the _-config_ console argument.